UPDATED: 1:40 p.m.

 "They're still being heard, echoing all across this nation.
 They speak to a nation where, too often, just the color of your skin puts your life at risk," he said.

-Biden said the moment has come to deal with systemic racism.
+Speaking from the mayor's reception room in City Hall, Biden said the moment has come for America to deal with systemic racism.

 "The country is crying out for leadership," he said, "leadership that can unite us, ... leadership that can recognize the pain and deep grief of communities who have had a knee on their neck for a long time."

-The Trump administration responded with a statement saying Biden "has made the crass political calculation that unrest in America is a benefit to his candidacy."
+The Trump campaign responded with a statement saying Biden "has made the crass political calculation that unrest in America is a benefit to his candidacy," and while the Biden camp has made it clear they stand with the rioters, the president is restoring order.